3 Methods to Learn Chinese with Subtitles (Plus Resources)

-Subtitles translate words from a different language into the language you understand, they clarify words you may not have heard due to fast-paced dialogue and they allow you to pay attention to how words are written as they’re being spoken.
+Subtitles translate words from a different language into the language you understand.
+They clarify words you may not have heard due to fast-paced dialogue and they allow you to pay attention to how words are written as they’re being spoken.

 Contents

-If your favorite streaming platform only has subtitles available in one language, think about your own language level and what you want to gain from your movie-watching experience.
-Do you want to become more familiar with phonemes, expand your vocabulary or practice reading?
-Subtitled movies can help you master any of these objectives.
+If your favorite streaming platform only has subtitles available in one language, think about your level and what you want to gain from your movie-watching experience.

 Chinese movies with English (or native language) subtitles

 This is great for beginners.
-Native language subtitles allow viewers to understand what’s happening in the movie while being exposed to the cadences of a new language as well as simple phrases and mannerisms.
-Keep a notebook handy to write down common phrases you encounter as you watch.
+Native language subtitles allow viewers to understand what’s happening in the movie while being exposed to the cadences of a new language.
+And its simple phrases and mannerisms.

 I suggest using pinyin because this is often easier than writing out the characters, especially since you don’t want to miss too much while you’re watching.
 Then after the movie is over, you can go back and write out the characters.